patilgayatri22/DataWarehouse_FinalProject/README.md

 **Objectives:**
 1. Implement an ETL process to populate raw weather data tables in Snowflake using Airflow
-1. Develop an ELT process using dbt to create abstract tables with calculated weather metrics
+2. Develop an ELT process using dbt to create abstract tables with calculated weather metrics
-2. 3.
-Visualize key weather analytics using Tableau Integrate all components into a cohesive, automated pipeline
+3. Visualize key weather analytics using Tableau

 **Specification:**